Daruvu: Casting

 Ravi Teja was the first actor who was cast in the film.
 In October 2011, it was announced that Taapsee Pannu who earlier worked with Ravi Teja in Veera was signed for the film.
 The film is a socio-fantasy flick dealing with Yama Dharmaraju and Yamalokam.
 Veteran actor Kaikala Satyanarayana who was famous for his portrayal of Yama Dharmaraju in several films was cast for that role.
 Tamil actor Prabhu was cast for the role of Yama Dharmaraju's son.
 Popular Kannada actor Avinash and Marathi actor Sayaji Shinde were cast for important roles in the film.
 Top comedians of Telugu cinema like Bramhanandam, M. S. Narayana, Raghu Babu, Dharmavarapu Subramanyam, Srinivas Reddy and Vennela Kishore were also cast for vital roles in the film.

 Filming

 After the film was launched in August 2011, first schedule of filming began in November 2011.
 Filming took place in Hyderabad and Chennai.
 Second schedule of filming began on 11 December 2011.
 Filming took place in Hyderabad, Badami and Bangkok.
 In January 2012, it was announced that 60% of the filming was completed.
 It was reported that huge sets of Yamalokam were specially designed and constructed in Ramoji Film City for the film.
 Filming took place in Ramoji Film City till 3 February 2012 after which three songs were shot from 5 February 2012 till 20 February 2012 in Bangkok.
-On 5 March 2012 it was announced that the filming will completed by 16 March 2012 and post-production beginning soon after that.
+On 5 March 2012 it was announced that the filming will be completed by 16 March 2012 and post-production beginning soon after that.